manmushanhe/DSRNet-data/README.md

 There's been a slight error in the equation (9) in our paper, and the link to the latest version of the paper is: https://arxiv.org/abs/2305.17860

 ## Code
 Our code is based on espnet.
+You can use it in espnet/egs2/aishell_noise.